cockroachlabs/movr-flask/README.md

 ### Application deployment

-To deploy the application globally, we recommend that you use a major cloud provider with a global load-balancing service and a Kubernetes engine.
-For our deployment, we use GCP services.
+To deploy the application globally, we recommend that you use a major cloud provider with a global load-balancing service.
+For our deployment, we use Google Cloud Platform services.

 **Note:** To serve a secure web application that takes HTTPS requests, you also need a public domain name!
 SSL certificates are not assigned to IP addresses.

-1. If you don't have a glcoud account, create one at https://cloud.google.com/.
+1. If you don't have a gcloud account, create one at [https://cloud.google.com/](https://cloud.google.com/).

 1. Create a gcloud project on the [GCP console](https://console.cloud.google.com/).